iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > Pretty useless since you can't let it know if you test positive without entering some sort of mysterious missing/failing verification code.
 Where is that supposed to come?
 Who knows because it is not mentioned in their guidance.<br> :date: __2021-02-03 21:59:10__

 > I have had countless people in my life get COVID 19 and this app has been silent.
 Absolutely a pointless app.<br> :date: __2021-01-27 06:52:38__

-> Seemingly useless<br> :date: __2021-01-26 01:28:42__

-> I don't like the fact I have to keep it on if I'm at home and don't come in contact with anyone else.
-There is no reason why I should keep it on at home, it's a violation of my privacy and my right to chose.
-I'm well aware of the capabilities Bluetooth technology has it's the things it can do that your app doesn't mention that bother me.
-Every Bluetooth device I have will Transmit not Rx the signal back.
-I'm 99% it's ur app.
-Now my tablet need resetting and the time it takes to reinstall is,.<br> :date: __2021-01-25 13:46:33__

-> I will give it a better score when it actually works, I can't even install it now, I installed it a few weeks ago and it wouldn't work when I pressed "turn on", so I decided to finally bother to reinstall it and now when I get to the agree screen and "agree" it doesn't work and cancels installing itself.
-Please fix this.<br> :date: __2021-01-25 04:23:06__

-> Will not let me report my positive covid test results.
-Asking for some verification number.
-Neither I nor my doctor knows what that is.<br> :date: __2021-01-21 01:57:48__